Gukkon/L5Salonwebsite/README.md

 ## Frameworks, Libraries, Programs & other Websites

 - Github - To save and store my site
+- VsCode was the text editor used
 - Firefox Dev Tools - To monitor and fix any problems I might have
 - Google Fonts - Using a range of fonts
+- Font Awesome was used for the social Links
 - Pexel - For Images
 - Shutterstock - For Images
 - Code Institute - For knowledge of the languages used